Particular/docs.particular.net/servicepulse/intro-editing-messages.md

 reviewed: 2019-07-04
 ---

-If a message cannot be successfully retried it is possible to modify that message prior to retrying it.
+If a message cannot be successfully retried it is possible to fix the malformed message prior to retrying it.
 Both the headers and the body of a message can be edited.

 ## Enabling the feature